 Ford and Around

 All of Scotland's iconic species can be found here.
 Red and roe deer, otters, ospreys, pine martens and red squirrels can all be seen around Ford.
-Venture further afield for golden eagles, hen harriers, marsh fritillary butterflies and an abundance of lichens, liverworts and ferns.
+Venture a little further afield for beavers golden eagles, hen harriers, marsh fritillary butterflies and an abundance of lichens, liverworts and ferns to be found in Knapdale Forest, one of Scotland's finest examples of temperate rainforest

 Boat trips from nearby Ardfern, Tayvallich and Crinan will take you to see porpoises, dolphins, minke whales, common and grey seals and an amazing variety of seabirds including puffins, eiders, gannets and white-tailed sea eagles.

-Knapdale Forest was the base of the Scottish Beaver Trial, the first licensed re-introduction of a mammal species in the UK.
+Knapdale Forest was the base of the Scottish Beaver Trial from 2009 to 2014, the first licensed re-introduction of a mammal species in the UK.
 There are waymarked trails, an interpretation centre and guided walks during the season.

 Sunset from Dun Dubh.
 Looking towards the Inner Hebrides.
 The two-mile walk via the drovers' track starts next to Crown House.